• blogangle-right

 What is vulnerability scanning?

-Before we dive deeper into how the vulnerability scanning process and what benefits it offers, let’s clarify how vulnerability scanning relates to terms that are often used interchangeably.
+Before we dive deeper into the benefits of using a vulnerability scanning or how the process works, let’s clarify how vulnerability scanning relates to terms that are often used interchangeably.

 Types of vulnerability scans